PAERE/AfroScanned/README.md

 <em>Kinect Pro</em></br>

 <strong>The Scanning Space</strong>
-1 Generally, we advise scanning with your phone, computer or ipad about 1-2 metres away from you.
+<em>1</em> Generally, we advise scanning with your phone, computer or ipad about 1-2 metres away from you.</br>
-2 Ensure the space is well lit--the camera needs to see you clearly and uniformly.
-These means no backlighting and no other objects such as chairs or tables should be in the camera's view.
+<em>2</em Ensure the space is well lit--the camera needs to see you clearly and uniformly.
+These means no backlighting and no other objects such as chairs or tables should be in the camera's view. </br>
-3 When capturing the scans, ensure the images overlap much like a panormic view.
-This provides for imformation for the algorithm to render a better model.
+<em>3</em> When capturing the scans, ensure the images overlap much like a panormic view.
+This provides for imformation for the algorithm to render a better model. </br>

 <strong>Tips and Tricks </strong>
 Reflective objects generally do not scan well.
 Save the reflective clothing for bicycling at night!